hadronized/blog/kakoune-philosophy-2023.md

 # What I mean with UI and UX

 **UI** means “anything interfacing the user to the system.”
-It’s both the visual depiction of the service (the menu, the colors, the fonts, etc.) and the way you interact with the system (with the keyboard, by cliking on buttons, when a system event happens, etc.).
+It’s both the visual depiction of the service (the menu, the colors, the fonts, etc.) and the way you interact with the system (with the keyboard, by clicking on buttons, when a system event happens, etc.).

 **UX** means “how the user experiences the system.”
 For instance, something that is not UI at all but enhances the UX